Carpathian Peak

 Carpathian Peak is a prominent 6000 ft mountain summit located in the Kenai Mountains, in the U.S. state of Alaska.
 The peak is situated in Chugach National Forest, 8 mi southwest of Whittier, Alaska, at the isthmus of the Kenai Peninsula, where the Kenai Mountains meet the Chugach Mountains.
 Although modest in elevation, relief is significant since the eastern aspect of the mountain rises from sea level at Blackstone Bay in Prince William Sound.
 The peak's nearest higher peak is Isthmus Peak, 8 mi to the south, and nearby Bard Peak lies 5 mi northeast.
 The mountain's name was officially adopted in 1959 by the United States Geological Survey.
-The 1959 first ascent party of Keith Hart, Ted Barrett, and Mat Nitsch suggested the name as a tribute to the Carpathian Mountains back in Mat's homeland which at the time was behind the Iron Curtain, with the intention to create a symbol of freedom.
+The 1959 first ascent party of Keith Hart, Ted Barrett, and Mat Nitsch suggested the name as a tribute to the Carpathian Mountains in Nitsch's homeland which at the time was behind the Iron Curtain, with the intention to create a symbol of freedom.